I never thought I’d get to stay home with my babies and make money… from an app. What?!

 I also want you to know what my life actually looks like… I’m using instagram well for the way I want my life to look.
 Which means, instagram isn’t killing me, or my other goals in life but I do maximize the options within that.
 My number one goal isn’t money even though that’s what we’re talking about here.
 It’s also not to have the most followers.
 My number one goal online is to serve the people following me, to create content that actually helps people and is useful in real people’s real lives.
 But you can do both.
 So I make the amount that I want, that feels great with how it relates to my overall life.
 Because I can tell you, having peace and balance when you’re using Instagram for any level of business is essential or it will get to you!

 But money, that’s why you clicked on this post.
-It’s not intended to be a ‘How To’ guide – that post can come at a different time, but for transparency here are the ways we’ve found income from social media:
+So here are the ways we’ve found income from social media:

 1. Local sales

 This turned into an up-till-3am-most-nights-for-a-year job by mistake, but that’s a different story!
 This was the first way we used Instagram to become a business.
 I quit my prior day job to be a full time mum, and stumbled on a business creating paleo doughnuts.
 If you followed us back then you know the story!
 Although that income wasn’t directly from instagram, it was having an instagram platform that allowed me to build a local business and provide 5 coffee chops and lots of local customers with clean baked goods.
 I don’t do it much anymore (we do still partner with one shop